AmitTiwari07/The-Auction-Game/README.md

 ---

 ## Description
-The Secret Auction program allows users to place bids on an item anonymously.
+The Action Game program allows users to place bids on an item anonymously.
 Participants can enter their names and bid amounts, and the program will determine the highest bidder at the end of the auction.

 ## How to Use
 1. Run the program in your Python environment.